What is Biotechnology?

 In Biotechnology, transgenic animals are designed to study how genes are controlled and how they impact the body's normal functions and growth.
 For instance, they help study growth factors like insulin, which are complex elements for growth.
 The biological role and effects of the factor in the transgenic animal's body are obtained by introducing other species' genes that alter the formation.

-Study of disease
+Study of disease with Biotechnology

 The creation of transgenic animals improves our knowledge of the contribution of genes in any disease development.
 These animals act as models to investigate unexplored treatments for human diseases.
 Many deadly diseases like rheumatoid arthritis, Alzheimer's, cancer, and cystic fibrosis now utilize transgenic models for their study and treatment.